 '''

-$ cd /path/to/openidm

-$ ./startup.sh -p samples/sync-with-hubspot
+/path/to/openidm/startup.sh -p samples/sync-with-hubspot

 '''

-Configure the HubSpot connector.
+3. Configure the HubSpot connector.

-You can do this by updating samples/sync-with-hubspot/conf/provisioner.openicf-hubspot.json with your HubSpot clientID, clientSecret, and refreshToken.
+You can do this by updating samples/sync-with-hubspot/conf/provisioner.openicf-hubspot.json with your HubSpot clientID, clientSecret, and refreshToken, and setting "enabled": true.

 Alternatively, use the Admin UI to configure the connector.
-Select Configure > Connectors, select the HubSpot connector, and complete at least the Base Connector Details.
+Select Configure > Connectors, and select the HubSpot connector.
+Complete at least the Base Connector Details and enable the connector.